Anthonypaige/investnurenergy/src/content/post/water-heaters-federal-incentives-overview.md

 ### **Heat Pump Water Heaters: The Future of Sustainable Heating**

 Heat Pump Water Heaters (HPWH) are a key component of the Inflation Reduction Act, recognized for their exceptional efficiency.
-They are incorporated in both the Electrification Rebate Act (ERA) and the Energy Efficient Home Improvement Credit (25C).
+They are incorporated in both the Electrification Rebate Act (HEHRA) and the Energy Efficient Home Improvement Credit (25C).

-#### **Why it's included in the IRA**
+#### **Why it's included in the Inflation Reduction Act**

 HPWHs, unlike traditional water heaters, extract heat from the surrounding air to heat water, a process that renders them 3-5 times more efficient.
-Learn more about their advantages in our [article on Heat Pump Water Heaters](link-to-article).
+Learn more about their advantages in our article on [Heat Pump Water Heaters](investinyourenergy.com/heat-pump-water-heaters-are-the-model-of-efficiency).

 #### **Federal Incentives**